Mariagoretti05/alx-low_level_programming/0x18-dynamic_libraries/README.md

-             0x17.
-C - Dynamic libraries
-       Table of contents

-Files                        	Description

-libholberton.so	        -   dynamic library containing the function definitions

-main.h                  -	Header files containing the function prototypes

-1-create_dynamic_lib.sh -	Bash script that creates a dynamic library called liball.so from all the .c files that are in the current directory

-100-operations.so       -	C dynamic library that contains C functions that can be called from Python

-libmask.so	        - C dynamic library to inject in a giga million program

-101-make_me_win.sh      -  	Bash script to inject the libmask.so library, using LD_PRELOAD, in the giga million program
+C DYNAMIC LIBRARIES
+Requirements
+Language: C
+OS: Ubuntu 14.04 LTS
+Compiler: gcc 4.8.4
+Style guidelines: [Betty style] (https://github.com/holbertonschool/Betty/wiki) Description of important files: create_dynamic_lib.sh - shell script to create dynamic library named liball.so libholberton.so - created this dynamic library containing some functions as liball.so functions_folder - all .c files hold functions; all .o files were used to create dynamic library main.h - included function prototypes of functions in library len - executable program to run 0-main.c 100-operations.so - created this C dynamic library to be imported into python program 100-tests.py